 Using these two items (age and rate), we can look up the homeowner’s Principal Limit Factor (PLF) from HUD’s factor table.

-In the chart below, you will see a small sample of selected ages and selected expected rates.
+In the chart below, you will see a small sample of selected ages and selected expected rates and the corresponding PLF% from the 2014 table.

 - Multiply the Homeowner’s PLF by the Home’s Value

 When the PLF is multiplied by the home value we get the initial principal limit in dollars.
-Bear in mind that higher home values will be capped at $625,500 for the purpose of this calculation.
+Bear in mind that higher home values will be capped at $625,500 (for calendar year 2015) for the purpose of this calculation.

-Let’s look at an example from my book.
+Let’s look at an example.
 Linda is 74 years old, and she is younger than her spouse.
 Therefore, she is the youngest participant.
 She has an expected rate of 5.00%.
 Using these two pieces of information, we can look up a PLF of 60.6%.

 60.6% of Linda’s home value of $200,000 will give her an initial principal limit of $121,200.
 This principal limit will increase for Linda every month that she remains in the home, regardless of future home values.
 She could borrow it if needed, or let it continue to grow.
 Eventually, her available funds my even grow to exceed the value of her home.